LAAC-LSCP/conversations/README.md

 ## Why do I have several start nodes?

-If you are using `default_turn_transition_rules` with `allow_interactions_btw_interactants=False` then this might happen quite often (see example below).
+If you are using `standard_turn_transition_rules` with `allow_interactions_btw_interactants=False` then this might happen quite often (see example below).
 In the latter, as interactants are not allowed to interact together, segment 270 (FEM) cannot bind to segment 272 (OCH).
 However, in both cases segment 272 is allowed to bind with segment 273.
 As segment 272 isn't bound to any segment before it, it is considered a valid start node.

 Note that this not only affects the topology of the raw interactional sequence, but also that of the best path depending on the settings you chose.
 In this example case, we want the best path (in red) to maximise the number of turns.
 Despite the segments of the raw interactional sequence being the same in both cases, the resulting best path is different due to the missing connection between node 270 and node 272.